 This ski chalet has a glorious 8-seater outdoor hot tub with just breathtakingly panoramic views up the valley and across to the Vanoise.
 There is also a sauna and a gorgeous little mazot or mountain hut with a heated table in it where you can enjoy private massages and treatments.
 In addition to this, the chalet has its own two-storey gym in a separate building with the most impressive range of Cybex equipment, should the skiing not be enough for you.

-There is no minimum age at Chalet Merlo.
-It has a great bunk room for kids, and plenty of old-fashioned, child-friendly board games plus an Xbox 360 and PlayStation.
-There are no interconnecting rooms at all and also no room for extra beds or cots in the bedrooms, but the chalet is operated by a company which has an excellent crèche in Ste Foy that will take little ones from as young as six months, and private nannies can be arranged also.
-Some babysitting is possible with the staff, but mostly it is sub-contracted out.
+Chalet Merlo has plenty of old-fashioned, child-friendly board games plus an Xbox 360 and PlayStation.
+There are no interconnecting rooms at all and also no room for extra beds or cots in the bedrooms, but private nannies can be arranged and Sainte Foy also has an excellent Kids Club, run in collaboration between the lift pass office and ESF ski school.

 The views, and the hot tub.
 And the gorgeous, knock-out living space.